Chapter 10: The Passenger: Development

 The episode was written by the series' creator Jon Favreau and directed by Peyton Reed.

 The knobby white spiders are a species called Krykna and are based on conceptual art by Ralph McQuarrie.
 They were originally designed to appear in the swamps of the planet Dagobah in The Empire Strikes Back (1980).

 Phil Szostak, creative art manager at Lucasfilm, compared the Child eating the Frog Lady's eggs to the eating of chicken eggs, "But obviously, chickens aren't sentient beings and the Child eating the eggs is intentionally disturbing, for comedic effect."

 Casting

-The co-starring actors cast for this episode are Amy Sedaris returning as Peli Motto, Misty Rosas as the Frog Lady, and Richard Ayoade returning as the voice of Q9-0.
+The co-starring actors cast for this episode are Amy Sedaris returning as Peli Motto, Misty Rosas as the Frog Lady and Richard Ayoade returning as the voice of Q9-0.
 Additional guest starring actors cast for this episode include Paul Sun-Hyung Lee as Captain Carson Teva and Dave Filoni returning as Trapper Wolf.
+Deborah Chow, who previously directed "Chapter 3: The Sin" and "Chapter 7: The Reckoning", was suggested to reprise her role as Sash Ketter from "Chapter 6: The Prisoner", but Filoni and his character replaced her due to Chow's commitments to Obi-Wan Kenobi.
 Lateef Crowder, Barry Lowin and Brendan Wayne are credited as stunt doubles for the Mandalorian.
 Dee Bradley Baker provided the voice for the Frog Lady.